 - Small class sizes.
 With a maximum of seven students per class, you’ll get the one-on-one interaction with faculty that larger athletic training programs are unable to offer.

 - A CAATE-accredited entry-level program ensures that you’ll receive the education you need to prepare for the Board of Certification (BOC) exam.
-The 13 students enrolled in the Plymouth State University’s graduate entry-level athletic training program over the past 3 years (2012-2014) have a 100% first-time pass rate.
+The 13 students enrolled in Plymouth State University’s graduate entry-level athletic training program over the past 3 years (2012-2014) have a 100% first-time pass rate.

 - Graduate assistantships are available to students enrolled in the advanced master’s Higher Education program.